On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources

-The following monotonicity properties (e.g., Luo and Pappas \cite[proposition~3]{jiping2025TCOM}) will be instrumental in characterizing and searching for an optimal policy (see Figures~\ref{fig:search-algorithm} and \ref{fig:policy-search} for an illustration).
-Intuitively, as the value of $\lambda$ increases, it would be wise to transmit less frequently (i.e., a smaller $F^\lambda$), which in turn degrades the estimation performance (i.e., a larger $\mathcal{J}^\lambda$).
+The following monotonicity properties (e.g., Luo and Pappas~\cite[proposition~3]{luo2025semantic}) will be instrumental in characterizing and searching for an optimal policy.
+Intuitively, as the value of $\lambda$ (communication cost) increases, it would be wise to transmit less frequently (i.e., a smaller $F^\lambda$), which in turn degrades the estimation performance (i.e., a larger $\mathcal{J}^\lambda$).